noorwertheim/Multi-Agent-Ethical-RL-/README.md

 The agents are trained using a Value Decomposition Network.
 This algorithm is found in vdn.py.
 The one used here is from https://github.com/koulanurag/minimal-marl.

+**File Descriptions**

+<u>lumberjacks.py</u> Used for running the vdn algorithm.
+Paste in here which version of the Lumberjacks environment you want to use.
+<u>lumberjacks_ethial.py</u> Lumberjacks environment with ethical embedding.
+This version trains two agents using the same reward function.
+<u>lumberjacks_ethial2.py</u> Lumberjacks environment with ethical embedding.
+This version trains two agents using different reward functions.
+<u>lumberjacks_strong_strong.py</u> Lumberjacks environment with no ethical embedding and two equally strong agents.
+<u>lumberjacks_weak_strong.py</u> Lumberjacks environment with no ethical embedding and a weak and a strong angent.
+<u>vdn_ethical</u> Value decomposition network adjusted to the ethical lumberjacks environments.
+This implementation is for training the agents using the same reward function.
+<u>vdn_ethical</u> Value decomposition network adjusted to the ethical lumberjacks environments.
+This implementation is for training the agents using different reward functions.

 **References**

 Koul, A. (2019). ma-gym: Collection of multi-agent environments based on openai